Sir Max Hastings is an Author, Military Historian and former Newspaper Editor.

 Sir Max spent most of his early years as a foreign correspondent, reporting from eleven conflicts, notably including Vietnam and the Falklands.

-He has presented many TV documentaries, including the Channel 4 series ‘Winston’s War’
+He has presented many history TV documentaries, including the Channel 4 series ‘Winston’s War’.

 Sir Max Hastings regularly contributes to The Daily Mail and The Sunday Telegraph.